Poetry Over the Years: The Highlights

 A Message to My Nieces (March 17th, 2022) -

-During my second year in college, I was taking a poetry class for a term.
-For one of the assignments, I wanted to dedicate a poem to my two nieces.
+During my second year of college, I enrolled in a poetry class for one term.
+It had been a long time since I'd written a poem - not counting the songs I'd written.
+For one of our assignments, I wanted to dedicate one poem to each of my two nieces.
 It was written in a singular tense to personalize the reading experience to each of them individually (if they read this; I love you.)

 My sweet child, are you feeling stressed?